lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Results Display.md

 3. Simultaneously request AI-generated content from the backend
 4. Present the final results once both the countdown completes and the API response is received

 The staged reveal uses CSS animations to create visual interest, with pulsing effects on both the loading container and countdown numbers to maintain user attention during the waiting period.
+The countdown duration has been updated from 20 seconds to 15 seconds, as reflected in the `showCountdown` method.

 **Section sources**
 - [quiz.html](file://quiz.html#L1370-L1387)
 - [quiz.html](file://quiz.html#L1343-L1368)

 ## Countdown Timer Implementation
 The countdown timer provides visual feedback during the result generation process, creating a sense of anticipation and masking potential API latency.
-The timer runs for 20 seconds, counting down from 20 to 1 with a one-second interval between updates.
+The timer runs for 15 seconds, counting down from 15 to 1 with a one-second interval between updates.

 The implementation uses JavaScript's `Promise` and `setTimeout` to create asynchronous delays that allow the UI to update between each second.
 During each iteration, the result content is updated with the current countdown value, accompanied by encouraging messages that personalize the experience by incorporating the user's name when available.